bugsnag/maze-runner/UPGRADING.md

 # Upgrading Guide

+## v6 to v7

+Support for Sauce Labs has been removed as we are no longer able to test it.

+The Appium and Selenium clients are upgraded to versions 12 and 4 respectively.
+Note that these enforce the use of W3C capabilities, although the changes for this will typically be encapsulated within Maze Runner.
+The change is considered breaking as the earliest supported Appium version is now 1.15 (due to the library update).

 ## v5 to v6

 The version of Cucumber used by Maze Runner has been updated from 3.1.2 to 7.1.0: